apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 # Plug-ins

 test-patch allows one to add to its basic feature set via plug-ins.
-There is a directory called test-patch.d inside the directory where test-patch.sh lives.
+There is a directory called plugins.d inside the directory where test-patch.sh lives.
 Inside this directory one may place some bash shell fragments that, if setup with proper functions, will allow for test-patch to call it as necessary.
 Different plug-ins have specific functions for that particular functionality.
 In this document, the common functions available to all/most plug-ins are covered.
 Test plugins are covered below.
 See other documentation for pertinent information for the other plug-in types.

 ## Common Plug-in Functions